jafetgado/ThermoProt/README.rst

 **ThermoProt**
 ===============

 ThermoProt is a python package to predict the thermostability of proteins as psychrophilic, mesophilic, thermophilic, or hyperthermophilic using machine learning.

-If you find ThermoProt helpful, please cite this paper:

-Gado, J.E., Beckham, G.T., Payne, C.M (2019).
-Predicting protein thermostability
-with machine learning.

 Installation
 -------------